lfost42/blog/README.md

 # .NET Blog
 A knowledge base for .NET(C#) coding and web development articles.
-Uses Entity Framework Core and deployed with a PostgreSQL database.
+Uses Entity Framework Core and deployed with a

+greSQL database.
 Implements role and identity-based access, custom routing, front-end layouts, and password validation using regular expression.

 My code-centric blog articles and tutorials - http://lfost42-blog.herokuapp.com/